PeerStackLabs/novic/GOOGLE_SETUP_GUIDE.md

 1. Go to "Responses" tab in the form
 2. Click the green Sheets icon (Create Spreadsheet)
 3. Select "Select existing spreadsheet"
-4. Choose your `KMEC Donation Tracker` sheet
+4. Choose your `Novic Donation Tracker` sheet
 5. Click "Select"

 **Important:** This will add a new sheet tab named "Form Responses 1" in your spreadsheet.
 The backend verification will read from "Sheet1", so you need to: